w3c/wai-curricula/content/index.md

 ## How to Use This Resource

+This resource is designed as a framework for instructors to build their own courses; or, for evaluating courses.
+It provides guidance and encourages customization based on specific situations.
+It suggests learning outcomes for each module.
+Yet, it does not prescribe duration, effort, or accreditation.

-This resource is designed for you to use in a wide range of situations.
+This resource is designed for a wide range of situations.
 For example:

 * **faculty lecturer** &mdash; to teach computer science students about accessibility
 * **accessibility professional** &mdash; to create a series of digital accessibility training courses